An overview of major fields of linguistics and their application to TESL.

 Language Analysis Assignments (4)

-The student will analyze various activities that focus on a specific aspect of language, such as phonology, psycholinguistics, syntax, and sociolinguistics, etc. The following topics will be addressed through the Language Analysis assignments:
+The student will analyze various activities that focus on a specific aspect of language, such as phonology, psycholinguistics, syntax, and sociolinguistics, etc. The student will complete the listed exercises and then write a 300-500 word essay in APA format with at least 2 references.
+The following topics will be addressed through the Language Analysis assignments:

 Term Paper Assignments (2)